 Do I have to live in Clermont County to become a Clermont County foster/adoptive parent?

-The Department works with families who live in Clermont as well as families who reside in neighboring counties.
+No, the Department works with families who live in Clermont as well as families who reside in neighboring counties.

 What is involved in the legalization of an adoption?